AVSystem/developer-zone/docs/academy/exercise2a.md

 ---

 In this exercise, we analyze the application “[Mandatory Objects](https://github.com/AVSystem/Anjay-pico-client/tree/master/mandatory_objects)” which we built in the exercise of **module 1**.
-This application registers the device to the {{ site_name }} and periodically sends status messages.
+This application registers the device to the {{ coiote_long_name }} and periodically sends status messages.

 This exercise describes the functionalities of the application that uses the NoSec security mode.
 In the next exercise we will implement a security mode.